alert

 During a BWA

-After the Boil Water Advisory is Lifted – Flush Your System
+After the Boil Water Advisory is Lifted – Flush Your Pipes

 • You should also flush your refrigerator's water lines.

-Customers and businesses should also dispose of any ice made since the precautionary Boil Water Advisory.
+• Customers and businesses should also dispose of stored water, drinks, or ice made since the Boil Water Advisory.
 The next three batches of ice should also be thrown out.
-Ice maker containers should be wiped clean with a solution of two tablespoons bleach to one gallon of water.
+Ice maker containers should be wiped clean with a solution of two tablespoons of bleach to one gallon of water.